Rail transport in Ukraine: Before Ukrainian independence

-Independent Ukraine
+Early Ukrainian independence era (1991–2014)

 On 24 September 1991, following the resolution of the Verkhovna Rada (Ukraine's parliament) on separation from the Soviet Union, all railroad administration was temporarily passed to the South-Western Railways.
 According to the resolution, all assets located within the borders of the former Ukrainian SSR became property of Ukraine.
 To improve efficiency a special centralized administration was created.
 On 14 December 1991 the Cabinet of Ministers of Ukraine issued declaration No. 356 "In creation of the State Administration of Railroad Transportation in Ukraine" which proclaimed Ukrzaliznytsia a government body in administration railroad transportation uniting the six state railroad companies.

+Russo-Ukrainian War (2014–present)

+War in Donbas era (2014–2022)

+At the outbreak of the Russo-Ukrainian War in 2014, the Russian Federation annexed Crimea and Sevastopol, while large parts of Donetsk and Luhansk Oblasts were seized by Russia-backed separatists, severely disrupting rail transport throughout southern and eastern Ukraine.

 As of 2015 the Ukrainian government transformed the railways into a public joint-stock company named Ukrainian Railways (Ukrainska Zaliznytsia).

-2022 Russian invasion
+Full-scale Russian invasion (early 2022 phase)

 The 2022 Russian invasion of Ukraine showed the crucial role of railways in both civilian and military logistics in the area.
-Given the lack of roads passable during Rasputitsa and the Russian lack of vehicles capable of off-road operation, logistics relied heavily on rail transport.
+Given the lack of roads passable during rasputitsa and the Russian lack of vehicles capable of off-road operation, logistics relied heavily on rail transport.
 Railway nodes became an important target of Russian attacks to maintain their own supply lines and disrupt those of Ukraine.
-At the same time, Ukraine's exports and imports were shifted even more to rail than in peacetime as Russia captured or cut off many important Black Sea Ports which usually handle a large share of Ukraine's external trade.
+At the same time, Ukraine's exports and imports were shifted even more to rail than in peacetime as Russia captured or cut off many important Black Sea ports that usually handle a large share of Ukraine's external trade.
 Railways were crucial in transporting refugees and European governments, and state railways organized special trains for humanitarian aid to and from Ukraine.
 As airports were targets of Russian attacks and/or Ukrainian counter-attacks, trains were also used for diplomatic visits by foreign heads of state and government.